solidusio/circleci-orbs-extensions/README.md

 We accept Pull Requests on this repository.
 Any kind of contribution is welcome.

-📝 **NOTE:** Currently the first push to a new branch will likely incur into this issue: https://github.com/iynere/compare-url/issues/25.
-The second push usually fixes the CI.

 ## Publishing the solidusio/extensions Orb

 The [orb-tools Orb](https://github.com/CircleCI-Public/orb-tools-orb) is used for publishing development and production versions of this Orb.

-PRs will create a development release of the Orb, while merging in master will release a new version of the Orb, using semver and following these rules:
+PRs will create a development release of the Orb, while creating GitHub tags and releases will trigger publishing a new version in the Orb registry.

-- Modifications to jobs or commands trigger a potential major release
-- Modifications to executors, examples, or @orb.yml trigger a minor release
-- Modifications to the orb’s config.yml file trigger a patch release

 ### Publish a development version from the CLI

 Reference: https://circleci.com/docs/2.0/creating-orbs/#using-the-cli-to-publish-orbs

 1. Setup the CircleCI CLI (https://circleci.com/docs/2.0/creating-orbs/#step-1---set-up-the-circleci-cli)
-2. Buid a one-file version of the orb with `circleci config pack src/ > build/orb.yml`
+2. Build a one-file version of the orb with `circleci config pack src/ > build/orb.yml`
 3. Publish the ORB with a development version (e.g. one linked to your current PR): `circleci orb publish build/orb.yml solidusio/extensions@dev:pr-123`
 4. Test the ORB on a project updating the version `solidusio_extensions: solidusio/extensions@dev:pr-123`